Kings Point Cornhole Club

 Are the bags regulation bags?

 Yes, they are.
 They are 6 inches by 6 inches and weigh 16 ounces.
 We have invested in stick and slick dual side bags.
-The suede side will stick and the duck cloth side will slide.
+The suede side will stick, and the duck cloth side will slide.
 As you progress in your skill, you will find that useful.
+What is the distance between the front of each board?
+We play the Senior distance which is 21 feet.

 What is an Airmail?

 "Airmail" shots are ones going straight into the hole without touching any area on the board.
-Many times these bags end up behind the board and not directly under the hole in the board.
+Many times, these bags end up behind the board and not directly under the hole in the board.
 Please be vigilant and ensure any of these airmail bags end up under the hole in the board so the team gets proper credit.

 What is a "Chuck Norris"?

-Chuck Norris" is what we like to call it when someone gets all 4 bags in the hole during their turn.
+"Chuck Norris" is what we like to call it when someone gets all 4 bags in the hole during their turn.
 While there are no extra points for doing this, it is not easy to do, so please congratulate the person who got a "Chuck Norris"!

 What do we do when we are done playing?